BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   pool, and improves the global legendary pool by adding all uniques, pearls, and seraphs.
 These options can all be toggled individually.

+* **Rocket Launchers in Global Equip Pools**: By default, this mod adds in rocket launchers to the main enemy equip pools.
+This is generally fine in Normal (though it will make for some more challenging fights), but in UVHM especially it can get a bit much.
+This section will let you decide how likely rocket-launcher-using enemies are: from Full (about 7.7%), down to not allowing launcher use at all.
+  (Enemies which are specifically set to use rocket launchers will still use RLs regardless, of course.)

 * **Enemy Gear Quality**: This is a mutually-exclusive category (so you can only choose one of the options), and defines how good the enemy gear is.
   The default ("Excellent Gear") is more or less at the Better Loot mod's